topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 Selecting part of map
 ~~~~~~~~~~~~~~~~~~~~~
 If you press and hold two fingers simulatenously on the map a gray overlay will appear between the two fingers.
 If you move your fingers around you can change the size and position of this overlay.
-In MacOS, press and hold the command key and press and hold the trackpad or mouse button and move the pointer.
+In MacOS, press and hold the command key and press and hold the trackpad or mouse button and move the pointer.t
 If you release your fingers you have selected a part of the map indicated by the overlay area.
 Now a pop-up will automatically appear.
 In this pop-up you have the following options:

 - *Zoom*: This will zoom the map to the selected area.